anhnhivu/android-basics-in-kotlin/README.md

 - Word: set up implicit and explicit intent, navigation components.
 A word list grouped by their first letter that can be searched online (like a mini dictionary).
 - Dessert Clicker: learn stages of activity lifecycle, write log debug messages.
 - Unscramble: a word game with scores and number of tries displayed.
 - Cupcake: Navigate between screens choosing the flavour, number of cupcakes, and the pick up date for the order.
 Finally, send the order via an email to the bakery.
-- MAD skills?

 Unit 4:

 - Learn about threads, coroutines in Kotlin.
-- MarsPhotos: Load and display Mars images from NASA websites.
+- MarsPhotos: load and display Mars images from NASA websites.

 Unit 5:

-- SQL
-- Inventory: ....
+- SQL: implement simple statemnents.
+- Inventory: display a list of items with their price and quantity, having users adding and changing the data; read, update and persist data with Room.